ApachaiTime/se_project_express/README.md

-# WTWR (What to Wear?): Back End
+WTWR (What to Wear?): Back End

-The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
+This repository contains the back-end server for the WTWR application.
+The project focuses on building a secure, scalable API with user authorization, database integration, and a professional development workflow.

+Technologies Used

+Node.js – Server-side JavaScript runtime.

+Express – Handles routing, middleware, and API logic.

+MongoDB – NoSQL database for storing application data.

+Mongoose – ODM used to define schemas, validate data, and interact with MongoDB.

+ESLint (Airbnb config) – Enforces consistent code style and best practices.

+Prettier – Automatically formats code for consistency.

+Nodemon – Restarts the server automatically during development.

-## Running the Project
+Running the Project
-`npm run start` — to launch the server
+npm run start

+Launches the server.

+npm run dev

-`npm run dev` — to launch the server with the hot reload feature
+Launches the server with hot reloading enabled.

-### Testing
+Testing Requirements

-Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
-The file `sprint.txt` should contain the number of the sprint you're currently working on.
-For ex.
+Before committing your code, update the file sprint.txt in the root directory.

+sprint.txt must contain the current sprint number

+Example:

 12
+Goal

+The goal of this project is to create a fully functional backend server with an API, user authorization, database persistence, and deployment readiness for a remote environment.